-So which one should you use and which one seems better?
-This article aims to answer that.
-I’ve done extensive research on the vast similarities and the more prominent differences between these two brands.
-I’ve also checked feedbacks from real parents online to verify the claims of both these baby carriers, to help you make a better decision on which baby carrier will suit you.
+I’ve done an extensive research on the similarities and the more prominent differences between these two brands.
+I’ve also checked feedbacks from real parents online to verify the claims of both these baby carriers, to help you make a better decision on which baby carrier will suit your family.

 But honestly, my vote goes for the Ergobaby Omni 360.
 I’m being biased because I’ve used it and it worked for us.

 I digress.
 So let’s dive in first by comparing the features of the Ergobaby Omni 360 vs Tula Explore

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.